AnaG0307/favbooks-v3/README.md

         - From the list provided select manage-favbooks-v3 and click Create User;
         - Click on 'Download .csv' which will contain the users access key and secret access keyn that we will use to authenticate them from our Jango app.
 It is very important you download and save this CSV file as it won't be downloadable again after this process.
     - Configure Django to connect to S3 uing the keys we just created:
-        - In the Gitpod terminal install Boto3 and Django-Storages and freeze them into requirements.txt;
-        - In settings.py file att 'storages' to our installed apps to let django know to use it;
         - In settings.py file, under the Static Files section create an IF statement to check if there is an environment variable called USE_AWS in the environment;
         - In the IF statement define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME, access key and secreat access key we will get from the environment to keep them secure;
         - In Heroku, in the Config Vars section of the Settings tab: